-There are some important decisions to be taken by all voters in the forthcoming General Election.
-Particularly if you are gay, you need to look at the past record of the current government and decide for yourself whether they have achieved any of their commitments and in any way improved the lives of those in the LGBT community.
+There are some important decisions to be taken by all voters in the forthcoming Local Elections on May 7th 2026.
+Particularly if you are gay, you need to look at the past record of Tory governments and decide for yourself whether they achieved any of their previous commitments, and whether they did improve the lives of anyone from the LGBT+ community.

 In July 2017, the Tory Government launched a national survey of LGBT people.
 The survey was open to anyone who identified as having a minority sexual orientation, gender identity or had variations in sex characteristics.